-The YWCA’s Camp Westwind has been changing the lives of youth and families for over 75 years.
-Camp Westwind fosters essential life skills such as confidence, respect and social awareness.
-The programs comprise multiple camp sessions that have been designed to appeal to both youth and families.
+Camp Westwind has been changing the lives of youth and families for over 75 years.
+The YWCA provides scholarships to low-income youth so that they may experience the magic of Camp Westwind and foster essential life skills such as confidence, respect and social awareness.
+Scholarships are available for all camp sessions.

 The YWCA’s Senior Services Program offers a wide range of information and support to seniors, empowering them to maintain healthy and independent lives in the safety and comfort of their own homes.
 Co-located at the East Multnomah Aging & Disability Services building in Gresham, our services are tailored to meet the needs of seniors and their caregivers, and include: case management, support and respite for caregivers, chronic disease support groups, Medicare counseling, and legal assistance.
 The senior services team also act as advocates for their clients by facilitating their access to services provided by the YWCA’s partner agencies.

-The YWCA’s Social Change Program provides education, dialogue and events to foster a theoretical and practical understanding of racism, sexism, and other forms of oppression.
+The YWCA’s Social Justice Program provides education, dialogue, advocacy and events to foster a theoretical and practical understanding of racism, sexism, and other forms of oppression.
 The aim of the program is to increase awareness of these issues and equip our community with the knowledge and skills required to help build a more equitable world.
 Our interactive workshops cover topics such as domestic violence, oppression, bias, and cultural competency.